 Section 10.554(1)(i)3., Rules of the Auditor General, requires us to communicate noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but warrants the attention of those charged with governance.
+In connection with our audit, we did not note any such findings.

-In connection with our audit, the Agency did not submit its annual budget for fiscal year 2023 to the Orange County Board of County Commissioners within 10 days after the adoption of such budget.
+In connection with our audit, the Agency did not submit its annual budget or amended budget for fiscal year 2024 to the Orange County Board of County Commissioners within 10 days after the adoption of such budget.